 Eat on time, exercise regularly, release your anxieties and frustrations.
 Money is often too expensive; it can take away your health.
 If you feel lonely, party over the weekend with your friends.
 Hit the gym, or swim, have a life beyond work.
 Productivity increases if the stress decreases.

 You don’t have to say “Yes” to everything:

 Small Business owners are often over-used by their clients.
 Those never-ending small requests eating up too much of your time?
 Can’t say “No” due to the fear of losing them?
 Indeed, we do need to fulfill several of these extra demands, but if those list of demands never end or become quite unreasonable, have the courage to say “No”, backed by a solid reason.
 Well, unless they are ready to pay for the extra cost involved.

 Outsource your Accounts Receivables to a Collection Agency:

-Recovering money from clients who refuse on pay on time can be really frustrating.
-It can eventually lead you to writing those off as a complete loss in the accounting books.
+Recovering money from clients who refuse to pay on time can be really frustrating.
+It can eventually lead you to write those off as a complete loss in the accounting books.

-Creating systems for common tasks such as recovering money from accounts over 60-90 days past due by involving a professional Debt Collection Agency.
+Creating well-planned policies for common tasks such as recovering money from accounts over 60-90 days past due by involving a professional Debt Collection Agency.
 It will not only help you to recover some of that lost money but drastically reduce your stress and of your employees.